 She's asking for quid pro quo until she releases this thing.

-Isn't that exactly what she's accusing Uh, President Trump of holding up something until he gets what he wants.
+Isn't that exactly what she's accusing President Trump of?

 So the whole thing is ridiculous.

-Uh so they've spent two weeks investigating their political opponent, and now they're holding it up, demanding a quid pro quo.
+So they've spent two weeks investigating their political opponent, and now they're holding it up, demanding a quid pro quo.

-So uh the whole thing is preposterous.
+So the whole thing is preposterous.

-She held a press conference this morning to detail this, and you know what tells you everything?
+She held a press conference this morning to detail this.

-Now, the Republican leader came and made his statement and then said, I'll answer any questions, and stood there for 40 minutes answering questions.
+Now, the Republican leader came and made his statement and then said, I'll answer any questions and stood there for 40 minutes answering questions.

 So that tells you everything.